christos99/9432_Christos_Chrysikos_C/README.md

 [Output of Xeon](https://github.com/christos99/9432_Christos_Chrysikos_C/blob/main/Output%20Files/Xeon.txt)

 #### Dynamic Power (Power Modeling):
 Circuits dissipate dynamic power when they charge and discharge the capacitive loads to switch states.
 Dynamic power is proportional to the total load capacitance, the supply voltage, the voltage swing during switching, the clock frequency, and the activity factor.
-Dynamic Power depends on the program that we run.
+Dynamic Power does not seem to depend on the program that we run but to system paramateters.

 [Reference](https://www.hpl.hp.com/research/mcpat/McPATAlpha_TechRep.pdf)